canonical/opensearch-operator/documentation/tutorial.md

 ```

 ### License:
-The Charmed MongoDB Operator is distributed under the Apache Software License, version 2.0.
-It [installs/operates/depends on] [MongoDB Community Edition](https://github.com/mongodb/mongo), which is licensed under the Server Side Public License (SSPL).
+The Charmed OpenSearch Operator is distributed under the Apache Software License, version 2.0.
+It [installs/operates/depends on] [OpenSearch Community Edition](https://github.com/opensearch-project/OpenSearch/), which is licensed under the Apache Software License, version 2.0.

 ### Trademark Notice
-MongoDB' is a trademark or registered trademark of MongoDB Inc. Other trademarks are property of their respective owners.
+OpenSearch is a registered trademark of Amazon Web Services.
+Other trademarks are property of their respective owners.